martel-innovate/MasterMind/docs/admin/service_manager.md

 ### Secrets and Configs

 * file:
-  Name of the file that used to create the secret or config.
+  Name of the file used to create the secret or config.
   The service manager will check the ‘external_files’ parameter and get the file content.